Menu

 The former seemed much less popular than Satinay, which suited us fine so we stayed there.
 I couldn’t quite work out why there were way more people in Satinay than Kauri.
 The run to the toilet block seemed to be the same…

-CENTRAL STATION (KAURI SECTION) CAMPGROUND AT A GLANCE
+CENTRAL STATION (KAURI SECTION) CAMPING AREA AT A GLANCE

-CONS: Insanely busy during holiday season.
-It’s in a valley so any sound is amplified and echoes through the whole campground.
-It feels like everyone is right next to you even when they’re miles away, which is really annoying when people are into drinking and shouting all night.
-Toilets were a bit dirty, though that’s probably the crowds.
-Being in a rainforest, it was also pretty wet and had its fair share of mozzies, though thankfully no sand flies or horrible midges.
+CONS: Insanely busy during holiday season; in a valley so any sound is amplified and echoes through the whole campground; feels like everyone is right next to you even when they’re miles away, which is really annoying when people are into drinking and shouting all night; toilets can be a bit dirty, though that’s probably the crowds; being in a rainforest, it can be pretty wet and have its fair share of mozzies, though thankfully no sand flies or horrible midges

 2. WADDY POINT (TOP) CAMPING AREA